China takes EU solar dispute to WTO

 But Chinese officials said Monday's complaint is an isolated case, citing that the ministry's research was conducted much earlier than the EU's anti-dumping probe.

+Ministry officials are also optimistic about the case.
 China had previously filed 10 similar cases since the nation joined the WTO in 2001, and won six of them.

 However, industry experts said the lawsuit is not expected to aid China's ailing photovoltaic industry, which is plagued by excess capacity